jeffheaton/aifh/vol1/java-examples/README.txt

+AIFH Vol1  - Java Code Examples
+====
-This folder contains the Java examples for:
+This folder contains the Java examples for AIFH Volume 1.

-Artificial Intelligence for Humans, Vol 1: Fundamental Algorithms

-** Needed Software **

 This software was developed using JDK 1.7.
 To make use of this software you will need JDK 1.7 or later.

 Four 3rd party JARs are also used.